Daniel B. Lifschitz is Senior Counsel at Johnson & Johnson

 Mr. Lifschitz has spent his career specializing in copyright and entertainment law.
 While in law school, he earned the top grades in his class for both Copyright Law and International Copyright Law, was awarded the 2012 Paul Miller Scholarship from the Los Angeles Copyright Society, had his scholarship on intellectual property published in Loyola's International and Comparative Law Review, and graduated with honors from Loyola's Entertainment Law Concentration.
 In practice, he has litigated industry-leading cases on a variety of copyright law issues, including pre-1972 sound recordings, mechanical licenses, and anti-bootlegging protections.
 He has also taken analytical lead on a number of class actions involving underpayment or non-payment of royalties to artists.

-- Served as lead associate in multi-state class action litigation against Sirius XM and Pandora on behalf of Flo & Eddie, two members of 60’s rock group The Turtles, for the misappropriation and unlawful exploitation of pre-1972 sound recordings, resulting in a $25 million settlement on behalf of the certified class
+- Served as lead associate in multi-state class action litigation against Sirius XM and Pandora on behalf of Flo & Eddie, two members of 60's rock group The Turtles, for the misappropriation and unlawful exploitation of pre-1972 sound recordings, resulting in a $25 million settlement on behalf of the certified class and fueling passage of the 2018 CLASSICS Act.

 - Worked with a team of Johnson & Johnson attorneys to obtain a $9.6 million trial verdict on a right of publicity claim against The Coca Cola Company on behalf of the heirs of juice pioneer Hubert Hansen, believed to be the largest ever right of publicity trial verdict handed down by a court to date.

-- Represented iconic music producer Quincy Jones against Michael Jackson’s production company and record label for royalties owed in connection with Jones’ work on Thriller, Bad, and Off The Wall, defeating an adverse motion for summary judgment and leading to a $9.4 million jury verdict in Jones’ favor
+- Represented iconic music producer Quincy Jones against Michael Jackson's production company and record label for royalties owed in connection with Jones' work on Thriller, Bad, and Off The Wall, defeating an adverse motion for summary judgment and leading to a $9.4 million jury verdict in Jones' favor.

 - Obtained a settlement on behalf of a famous boxer against a major television studio for right of publicity violations in a television series